 Construction workers have a high risk of asbestos exposure because they are always working in buildings.
 When they have to renovate or demolish buildings with asbestos content, they expose themselves.
 Construction workers can suffer asbestos poisoning from the dust that accumulates in the air while they are working.

 Asbestos was used in the shipbuilding industry in the past because of its durability and heat-resistant nature.
 Workers in this industry now are constantly exposed to asbestos.

 Plumbers also are at risk of asbestos exposure every day.
 They have to work with many products that may contain asbestos, like gaskets, sewer pipes and flues.
 Even when the piping and other plumbing parts aren’t constructed with asbestos, a plumber may have to put them in areas of the house that contain asbestos.

 Health Risks Associated with Asbestos

 Pleural mesothelioma, a cancer that occurs in the lining of the lungs, is the most dangerous health threat of asbestos exposure.
 When asbestos fibers are released into the air, they can get to the lungs.
 These fibers can increase the risk of cancer and other health issues.

 If you think you have been exposed to asbestos because of another person’s negligence, you may be entitled to compensation.
-It is in your best interest to contact an attorney, like a personal injury lawyer Loveland CO relies on.
+It is in your best interest to contact an attorney, like a personal injury lawyer relies on.
 He or she can review your case for free and improve your chances of getting the compensation you deserve.